turingschool/backend-curriculum-site/module1/lessons/ruby_object_model.markdown

 ## WarmUp

-- What is a superclass and how is it implemented?
+- What is class inheritance and how is it implemented?
 - What is a module and how is it implemented?
 - How do you know what variables, methods and classes you have available at any given time?